 Getting Medication from a Participating Network Pharmacy

-For each medication that is not on our formulary or is subject to PA, ST or QL EmblemHealth will cover a temporary one-time supply for at least a month's supply of medications (unless the prescription was written for fewer days) when taken to a network pharmacy during the transition period.
-After a month’s supply, you will need to request an exception for coverage; otherwise, EmblemHealth will not pay for these medications, even if the member has been in the plan less than 90 days.
+For each medication that is not on our formulary or is subject to prior authorization, step therapy or quantity limits.
+EmblemHealth will cover a temporary one-time supply for at least a month's supply of medications (unless the prescription was written for fewer days) when you get it filled from a network pharmacy during the transition period.
+After the first month’s supply, you will need to request an exception for coverage, otherwise EmblemHealth will not pay for these medications, even if the member has been in the plan less than 90 days.

 How is a Prescription Filled in Long-Term Care Facilities?